BryanWilhite/nodejs/vite-vanilla/vite-eleventy/11ty/not_in_a_collection.md

+---
+layout: layouts/entry.html
+title: Markdown File Not a Collection
+---
-1# Markdown File Not a Collection
+# Markdown File Not a Collection

 Will `11ty` ignore this file because it is not in an eleventy [collection](https://www.11ty.dev/docs/collections-api/)?
 Here is the answer: